ABOUT US

 I obtained my Bachelor of Arts degree, with a major in Psychology, from the University of British Columbia in 2001.
 I continued my studies at UBC for law school.
 In the fall of 2004, I began my legal career at a full-service law firm in the Fraser Valley.
 There I had the opportunity to practice in the areas of family law, insurance defense, civil litigation, construction law, as well as conduct prosecutions on behalf of the Federal Crown.
 In 2007, I returned to Vancouver and began to exclusively practice family law at a boutique family law firm.
 I have greatly benefited from the opportunity to work with excellent family lawyers prior to co-founding Silver Selinger LLP.

 I am a member of the Canadian Bar Association – Family Law Subsection, where I was the Co-Chair for two years and was previously an elected member of the CBA Provincial Council (Vancouver County).
-I am a member of the Trial Lawyers Association of B.C. and currently sit on the Education Planning Committee.
+I am a member of the Trial Lawyers Association of B.C. and was part of the Education Planning Committee.
 I am also part of Collaborative Divorce Vancouver and the International Academy of Collaborative Professionals.
 In 2014, I was an Associate Professor at the University of British Columbia, Allard School of Law co-teaching the course on Family Law.
 I am a previous author of the Family Law Sourcebook updates, have contributed to the Law Society Checklists for Family Law and sat on the Editorial Board of the CLEBC Family Law Practice Manual.
-In addition to writing, I have co-chaired family law courses and been a presenter through the Professional Legal Training Course, CBA, Continuing Legal Education Society of British Columbia, TLABC, Pacific Business Law Institute, as well as other guest presentations.
+In addition to writing, I have chaired family law courses and been a presenter through the Professional Legal Training Course, CBA, Continuing Legal Education Society of British Columbia, TLABC, Pacific Business Law Institute, as well as other guest presentations.

 Outside of my work, I can be found reading, swimming, and spending time with my family and friends.